 Do not use cruise control in any of the following situations.

-Doing so may result in control of the vehicle being lost and could cause serious or fatal accident.
+Doing so may result in control of the vehicle being lost and could cause an accident resulting in death or serious injury.

-- In heavy traffic
+- 1 In heavy traffic

-- On roads with sharp bends
+- 1 On roads with sharp bends

 - 1 On winding roads

 - 1 On slippery roads, such as those covered with rain, ice or snow

-- On steep hills

-- When towing a trailer